Travel Vaccines and Advice for the Falkland Islands

 Other places to explore include Bleaker Island (famous for penguin and cormorant colonies) and Sea Lion Island (famous for sea lions and penguins).

-What Should I Take To The Falkland Islands?
+What Should I Take to the Falkland Islands?

 U.S. Embassy in the Falkland Islands